chiant/personal-portforlio-website/docs/README.md

 - **Validation**: JSON schema validation for data integrity

 ### Management Console
-Access the management console at `/admin` with demo credentials:
+Access the management console at `/management` with demo credentials:
 - **Username**: admin
 - **Password**: admin123

+**Features:**
+- Create new profiles manually or by uploading resumes
+- Manage multiple profiles with activation/deactivation
+- Edit all profile content with auto-save functionality
+- Upload and manage profile photos and CV documents
+- View and manage visitor messages
+- Generate QR codes for profile sharing

 ## 🎨 Customization